kbroman/blog/content/post/2019-02-11_writing_text_in_minecraft_with_r.md

 to check compatibility.
 (That's "check dir top" not "check dirt op", by the way.)

 And that was pretty much that.
-It doesn't seem like it was that hard.
-There were some important conceptual puzzles that took like 2/3 of my time on this, but in the end the code to grab the font information is just about 80 lines, and the code to render text in minecraft is just about 160 lines.
+It doesn't seem like it was that hard, but there were some important conceptual puzzles that took like 2/3 of my time on this.
+In the end the code to grab the font information is just about 80 lines, and the code to render text in Minecraft is just about 160 lines.
 And it allowed me to do stuff like this:

 !["R/qtl now in 3d", rendered within Minecraft](/images/rqtl2_3d.png)